lucasmoten/coinkite-docs/coldcard/hsm/rules.md

 after boot up (and entry of the master PIN).
 It is enabled if `boot_to_hsm` is defined.

-If your specify a 6-digit numeric code for `boot_to_hsm`, and if that code is provided in the first 30 seconds after startup, you can leave HSM mode.
-(The policy file is erased in this process.)
+If you specify a 6-digit numeric code for `boot_to_hsm`, and if that code is provided in the first 30 seconds after startup, the Coldcard will leave HSM mode.
+(The HSM policy file is erased in this process.)

 But if you set the `boot_to_hsm` value to a non-numeric value which cannot be entered by the keypad, the Coldcard will never be able